|

 Lizhong Chen |

-I am a research officer in Prof. Gordon K Smyth lab team at Bioinformatics & Computationl Biology Division, WEHI.
+I am a research officer in Prof. Gordon K Smyth lab team at Bioinformatics & Computational Biology Division, WEHI.
 My major work is to develop new statistical and computational methods for the analysis of the sequencing data.
 Previously, I completed my PhD degree in Statistics from the University of Melbourne under the supervision of A/Prof. Guoqi Qian, Prof. Yuriy Kuleshov and Dr. Tingjin Chu in Jul.
 2022, where I focused on the feature or variable selection and model averaging for generalized linear models.
 I received my M.S. and B.S. in Mathematics from Peking University in Jun.
 2016 and Jul.
 2013, respectively, where my main interest was homotopy theory of spheres and Lie groups.

 Ph.D. in Statistics, School of Mathematics and Statistics, The University of Melbourne, Victoria, Australia, Feb.
 2017 - Feb.
 2022